lupyuen3/blockly-zig-nuttx/README.md

 ![Create Custom Block](https://lupyuen.github.io/images/visual-block3.jpg)

+This creates a Custom Block that has the following fields...

+-   Dropdown Field `FIELD`: Select "temperature", "pressure" or "humidity"

+-   Text Input Field `PATH`: For the NuttX Path of the Sensor Device, like "/dev/sensor/sensor_baro0"

-Click "Update BME280"
+Click "Update BME280" to save the Custom Control.

-To create another Block, click "Block Library"
+To create another Block, click "Block Library".

-When we're done, click "Download Block Library"
+When we're done, click "Download Block Library".

 Save the downloaded XML so that we can "Import Block Library" and edit our Block in future...